For no reason, here's a quick primer on Homestuck troll relationships

 Note that this is not the same as mortal enmity; kismeses want the relationship to continue, much as lovers/matesprits do (albeit for different reasons), and they certainly do not want to kill each other; at one point, a troll explains to a human that his kismesis "hates me, but not enough to kill me."
 However, it is quite possible for such a relationship to escalate to the point that the former kismeses do in fact want to kill each other.
 The reverse is also possible.

-Late in Homestuck, a troll describes the feelings associated with kismesissitude to a human who seems to be experiencing them: It almost never involves full-blown antipathy, and rarely reaches that level of animosity in the long term; someone might have frustrated, negative feelings for his kismesis, or he might spend all of his time going out of his way to aggravate him, but these negative emotions don't comprehensively account for how they feel about each other.
-They actually do like/admire some things about each other — all healthy relationships must have some measure of respect — but the negatives make it difficult to articulate what the positives actually are, and in the end the positives only serve to accentuate or emphasize the negatives, i.e. "I'd really like her if it wasn't for everything I hate about her!"
+Late in Homestuck, a troll describes the feelings associated with kismesissitude to a human who seems to be experiencing them: It almost never involves full-blown antipathy, and rarely reaches that level of animosity in the long term; someone might have frustrated, negative feelings for her kismesis, or she might spend all of her time going out of her way to aggravate him, but these negative emotions don't comprehensively account for how they feel about each other.
+They actually do like/admire some things about each other — all healthy relationships must have some measure of respect — but the negatives make it difficult to articulate what the positives actually are, and in the end the positives only serve to accentuate or emphasize the negatives, i.e. "I'd really like him if it wasn't for everything I hate about him!"
 The human's reaction to this in-story summary is variations on "No no no!" but the troll reassuringly says that the "No no no!" is all part of the experience; it's supposed to feel messed up when you realize how you're feeling.

 Etymology: "kismet" (fate) plus "nemesis," stated before troll romance was introduced.